-All-America Selection winners are good bets for beginning gardeners.
+All-America Selection winners are good bets for beginning gardeners (and many seasoned experts swear by them).
 They will grow in just about any region of North America, yield well, and taste good.
 Until experience recommends crop varieties, AAS crops will serve you well.

 AAS Vegetable Winners Since 1949:

 - Basil: Magical Michael, Sweet Dani (lemon), Thai Siam Queen.

 - Beans: Derby (snap), Fordhook 242 (bush lima bean), Goldencrop Wax (bush yellow bean), Kentucky Blue (pole snap).